Methodology Americas | World’s Best Cities

 Prosperity

-Human capital is becoming a region’s most valuable resource when it comes to generating wealth and prosperity, and, for many regions, it is increasingly in short supply.
-To evaluate the relative strength of human capital from one region to the next,
+Human capital is becoming a region’s most valuable resource when it comes to generating wealth and prosperity.
+For many cities, it is increasingly in short supply.

 Prosperity Metrics